basarat/typescript-book/CONTRIBUTING.md

 Also you can mostly just edit the `.md` files in [`/docs`](https://github.com/basarat/typescript-book/docs) using github and create a Pull Request (PR).

+# Code
+All the code for the book is in the `/code` folder.
+Tested with `atom-typescript`.

 #### More Gitbook Tips
 Links best work if they are relative (e.g `./foo.md`) to the *current* file.